 - At first blush

 - In the first place

 First Come, First Served Origin

 The term first come, first served was popularized by shopkeepers during the nineteenth century.
-The system of first come, first served encourages customers to believe that they must act quickly or risk losing an opportunity, as well as guaranteeing that a customer will be served without regard to social station or favoritism.
+The system of first come, first served encourages customers to believe they must act quickly or risk losing an opportunity.
+It also guarantees that a customer will be served without regard to social station or favoritism.

 This system is so ubiquitous that the abbreviation FCFS is often seen in advertising to mean first come, first served.

 How do You Punctuate First Come, First Served?

 You don’t have to add a hyphen if you’re not trying to describe something.
 For example:

 I’m selling tickets to the concerts—first come, first served only!

 Note that the phrase first come, first serve is incorrect; the past tense form served should be used.
 The term should be hyphenated only when used as an adjectival phrase before a noun, as in first-come, first-served.
 For example: